Ciarán Drinnon

 Founder & Editor-in-Chief | 2024 -

 An upcoming hybrid research-and-arts publication geared toward independent and early-career researchers with an interest in the history of the "Heroic Age" of polar exploration.
-Our first volume is in the works, with an anticipated release in spring 2026.
+Our first volume is in the works, with an anticipated release in late 2026.

 Polar Archival Network Project Group